Speak FM

 Police in Gulu City are investigating a suspected murder that sparked violent mob unrest in the early hours of Sunday morning along Cemetery Road in the city centre.

-The incident occurred at about 4:30 a.m. when an unidentified young man was fatally stabbed under circumstances that remain unclear.
+The incident occurred at around 4:30 a.m. when an unidentified young man was fatally stabbed under circumstances that remain unclear.
 According to ASP Ongom David Mudong, the Aswa West Police spokesperson, the deceased was allegedly stabbed by a chapati vendor, prompting immediate investigations.

 Several people injured during the violence were rushed to Gulu Regional Referral Hospital for treatment.